eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ### Model Reparameterization

 - Countless warnings have told you to engage in this strange activity of "reparameterization".
 What even is that?

-- The [Stan User Manual](https://github.com/stan-dev/stan/releases/download/v2.17.1/stan-reference-2.17.1.pdf)
-  (specifically the _Programming Techniques_ section) has excellent explanations and recipes for how you can reparameterize your model.
+Luckily, the [Stan User Manual](https://github.com/stan-dev/stan/releases/download/v2.17.1/stan-reference-2.17.1.pdf) (specifically the _Reparameterization and Change of Variables_ section) has an excellent explanation of reparameterization, and even some practical tips to help you do it.

 ## Model Inspection